-I joined the Department of Biology faculty at Middlebury College as Assistant Professor of Biology in Fall 2017.
-My focus here will be molecular microbial ecology.
-I will initially teach BIOL 140 Ecology and Evolution, BIOL 365 Molecular Microbial Ecology, BIOL 310 Microbiology, and a senior seminar BIOL 449 Extremophiles: conquering Earth’s Extreme Environments.
-I will continue a research collaboration with Dr. Michael Twiss at Clarkson University examining microbial communities in the wetlands along the St. Lawrence River and their ability to mobilize methyl mercury.
-The Eggleston Lab is also starting work investigating cyanobacterial harmful algal bloom dyanamics in Lake Champlain.
+The Eggleston Lab joined the Department of Biology at Middlebury College Fall of 2017.
+Our work focuses on molecular microbial ecology.
+Professor Eggleston teaches BIOL 140 Ecology and Evolution, BIOL 365 Molecular Microbial Ecology, BIOL 310 Microbiology, and a senior seminar BIOL 449 Extremophiles: conquering Earth’s Extreme Environments.
+Additionally, I’ve offered BIOL 371 Advanced Field Biology, and FYSE 1560 Gut Check.
+Recent research collaborations include examining microbial communities in the wetlands along the St. Lawrence River and their ability to mobilize methyl mercury with Dr. Michael Twiss at Clarkson University, and examining a thermotolerant coral reef to better understand coral reef resilience.
+The Eggleston Lab is also starting work investigating cyanobacterial harmful algal bloom dyanamics in Lake Champlain and other Vermont Lakes.

 **If you’re interested in joining the Eggleston Lab please email me with your specific research interests, your CV or resume, and your current transcript: eeggleston at middlebury dot edu.
 In your email include whether you want to volunteer, work for a wage, or carry our independent research for credit.
 If you are interested in earning credit you will need to attend weekly Ecology & Evolution Subgroup meetings on Weds 12:30-1:20pm**